-B.2.2 Refer to NFPA 92A, Standard for Smoke-Control Systems Utilizing Barriers and Pressure Differences, for maintenance of smoke and combination fire/smoke dampers for each damper installed as part of a smoke control system.
+B.2.3 Refer to NFPA 92 for maintenance of smoke and combination fire/smoke dampers for each damper installed as part of a smoke control system.

 B.3 Filters.

 B.3.1 All air filters should be kept free of excess dust and combustible material.
 Unit filters should be renewed or cleaned when the resistance to airflow has increased to two times the original resistance or when the resistance has reached a value of recommended replacement by the manufacturer.
 A suitable draft gauge should be provided for the purpose.
 Where the filters are of the automatic liquid adhesive type, sludge should be removed from the liquid adhesive reservoir regularly.